rhamiltonTEST/firehose-git-workshop/README.md

 THis is a test
 =======================

-my name is Robert.
+my name is Robert Hamilton.
 I am a
 *boy
 *broke
-*new
-*new test
+*student